jorgeUnas/Financial_Analysis/README.md

 The median for the Aerospace and Defense industry average was lower than the average which means, the distribution of the total revenue for this sub-industry is right-skewed, with 50% of their companies receiving more than 31.1 billion dollars (median value).
 On the other hand, the median (about 3.80 billion dollars) for the Technology, Hardware, Software and Supplies revenue was higher than its average (about 3.75 billion dollars) indicating that this distribution is left-skewed.

 #### **P&L Statement**
+In the second part of the project I did a dashboard to show the P&L statement of any of the S&P 500 companies.
+I included a dropdown in the top-left of the sheet to select just one company at a time and imported data from the main sheet using the INDEX() and MATCH() functions.
+The figure 4 shows the P&L statement for the company 3M (Ticker symbol MMM).

 <img src="https://github.com/jorgeUnas/Financial_Analysis/blob/main/P%26L_Statement_MMM.png" alt="P&L Statement">